/etc/outcall/rules.d/agent.yaml

 Outcall ships the network plumbing, the policy plane, and the operator UX as a single binary.
 You don't stand up six tools to enforce egress — you stand up one.

-The bridge gateway runs a DNS resolver that only answers for hosts in the rule set.
-Blocked queries return NXDOMAIN — agents fail at name lookup, not after a TCP timeout.
+The bridge gateway answers only for hosts in your rule set.
+Unlisted lookups return NXDOMAIN — agents fail immediately at name resolution, not after a 30-second TCP timeout that taints retries.

-Drop YAML into /etc/outcall/rules.d and reload.
-Rules survive daemon restarts; networks and containers outlive the daemon, so you can ship rule changes without rolling agents.
+Drop YAML into `/etc/outcall/rules.d` and `outcall rules reload`.
+Networks and containers outlive the daemon — you can ship a rule change in seconds without rolling a single agent.

 How it fits together